CypheronLabs/Cypheron-core/docs/README.md

 # Cypheron-Core API Documentation

-Welcome to the comprehensive documentation for PQ-Core, a production-ready post-quantum cryptography API.
+Welcome to the comprehensive documentation for Cypheron-Core, a production-ready post-quantum cryptography API.
 This documentation is designed to be your complete guide from basic concepts to advanced implementation patterns.

 ## Table of Contents